Kitura/Swift-JWT/README.md

 ```
 where `name` is a textual representation of an algorithm, e.g., "RS256" (case insensitive).

-`Supported` is an enum with the following cases: unsupported, supportedWithKey (RSA falls into this category), and supportedWithSecret (HMAC, which is currently unsupported).
+`Supported` is an enum with the following cases: `unsupported`, `supportedWithKey` (RSA falls into this category), and `supportedWithSecret` (HMAC, which is currently unsupported).

 ### The modeling of JSON Web Tokens

-The JWT class models JSON Web Tokens by using a pair of structs, `Header` for the JSON Web Token header and
-`Claims` for the JSON Web Token claims.
+The JWT class models JSON Web Tokens by using a pair of structs, `Header` for the JSON Web Token header and `Claims` for the JSON Web Token claims.

 #### Header API

 The Header struct contains the various fields of the JSON Web Token header.
-These fields can be accessed and modified using the
+These fields can be accessed and modified using the subscript operator.
-subscript operator.
 The subscript is of the type `HeaderKeys`.

 #### Claims API

 The Claims struct contains the various fields of the JSON Web Token claims.
-These fields can be accessed and modified using the
+These fields can be accessed and modified using the subscript operator.
-subscript operator.
 The subscript can be either of the type `ClaimKeys` for the standard claims or of the type `String` for any non-standard claims.

 ### Sign a JWT